soltmar/yii2user/README.md

 ##NOTE##

 Please note that "user" component will be configured through this User module.
-To configure user composer classes please comments in web.php config file of "Configure" section above
+To configure user component classes please see comments in web.php config file of "Configure" section above

 ##TODO##